Problem Sets

 Problem Set 6: ANOVA

-In the trilobites2 data set are two measurements of the free cheek (the side of the head) for four species of the trilobite genus Dikelocephalus.
-Labandeira and Hughes called these measurements omega and sigma; both are measured in millimeters (mm).
-They measured many other aspects of these trilobites and for many other species, but to keep this problem tractable, we will examine only sigma and only on four of the many species (edwardsi, gracilis, raaschi, and subplanus).
+In the trilobites4 data set are two measurements of the free cheek (the side of the head) for four species of Dikelocephalus.
+Labandeira and Hughes called these measurements omega and sigma; both are measured in centimeters (cm).
+They measured many other aspects of these trilobites and for many other species, but to keep this problem tractable, you will examine only omega and only on four of the species (D. edwardsi, D. gracilis, D. raaschi, and D. subplanus).

-In this problem set, we want to evaluate whether these four species can be distinguished on the basis of this one measure.
-This is a problem of central tendency: how different are these species?.
-If the central tendencies of these measures are very similar, it will be hard to distinguish the four species, but if the central tendencies are substantially different, we will be able to we will be able to tell them apart.
-It is possible that some species are distinguishable, but others are not.
+In this problem set, you want to evaluate whether these four species can be distinguished on the basis of this one measure.
+This is a problem of central tendency: how different are these species?
+If the central tendencies of these measures are similar, it will be hard to distinguish the species, but if the central tendencies are substantially different, it should be possible to tell them apart.
+Some species may be distinguishable, and others may not.

 Part 1